 * Finding out about the history of science and medicine in Oxford

-* Taking a family tour of Oxford including looking for clues about Lewis Carroll's Alice in Wonderland and Harry Potter.
+* Taking a family tour of Oxford including looking for clues about Harry Potter filming locations and discovering about Lewis Carroll's Alice in Wonderland.

 Or I can design a bespoke tour for you.

 In addition I am a qualified guide for Windsor Castle.

 "We had an amazing afternoon with Tabby.
 An overview of some best bits including some museums that I had been to before but missed key bits of, and some I never knew existed.
 I particularly enjoyed the history and architecture of the Oxford colleges which I had never been into before.
 Tabby led us at a nice pace, kept us engaged and dealt ably with the interests of the whole group.
 Naturally it was good to discover new spots for tea and cake too.
 Thanks very much" (P from Devon)

 "Dear Tabby - thank you so much for making our trip so memorable.
 You were fantastic and we enjoyed everything immensely."
 (S & R New York)